MetaMask/SIPs/SIPS/sip-29.md

 }
 ```

-`scopes` - A non-empty array of CAIP-2 chain IDs that the snap supports.
+`scopes` - A non-empty array of CAIP-2 chain IDs that the Snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.

 ### Snap Implementation